Quick Insights

 Our initial findings suggest the response of nuisance algae species is greater closer to salmon farms, particularly in more sheltered and poorly flushed locations, but more regional effects are the subject of ongoing research.

-However, the impacts were greatest in the deeper regions of the Harbour and at sites further from the ocean entrance.
+These impacts were greatest in the deeper regions of the harbour and at sites further from the ocean entrance.
 Meanwhile at the most southern lease, we observed a loss of fauna in the vicinity of the salmon farm.

-While we’ve seen seasonal declines in oxygen levels and how this effects animals living in the sediments, most changes are in the deeper central regions of the Harbour, rather than in its vast shallow reaches.
+While we’ve observed seasonal declines in oxygen levels and how this affects animals living in the sediments, most changes are in the deeper central regions of the harbour, rather than in its vast shallow reaches.

 After the low oxygen events, we’ve seen good recovery of sediment conditions and fauna numbers in the affected areas, and recovery seems faster where oxygen conditions are better.
-The shallower areas are a source of new fauna recruits and juveniles, so are helping this recovery.
+Shallower areas are a source of new fauna recruits and juveniles, which assist with this recovery.

 Knowing how long these levels are sustained is important.
 At IMAS, we manage the monitoring strings of environmental (including oxygen) sensors.
-These provide real-time information on oxygen levels across the whole water column, at sites throughout the Harbour – and the data is critical to both farm management and regulation.
+These provide real-time information on oxygen levels across the whole water column at sites throughout the harbour – and this data is critical to both farm management and regulation.

 An important focus of our research is to determine the current population status of the Maugean skate.
-We are currently testing a number of novel non-invasive technologies to underpin ongoing monitoring of this very rare micro endemic species which is only found in Macquarie Harbour.
+We are currently testing a number of novel non-invasive technologies to underpin ongoing monitoring of this very rare micro-endemic species found only in Macquarie Harbour.

 Learn more:

-To help ensure that salmon farming in Storm Bay is sustainable, IMAS is leading a major project to develop and implement a comprehensive environmental monitoring program.
+To help ensure that salmon farming in Storm Bay is sustainable, IMAS recently completed a major project to develop and implement a comprehensive environmental monitoring program for the bay.

-This program is designed to assess the interactions between salmon farming and all the surrounding habitats, including the water column, soft sediments, reefs, and seagrass.
+This program was designed to assess the interactions between salmon farming and all surrounding marine habitats, including the water column, soft sediments, inshore and deep reefs, and seagrass.

-Measurements of a wide range of environmental performance indicators are being taken across multiple sites at both local (lease) and regional (bay) scales.
+Measurements of a wide range of environmental performance indicators were undertaken across multiple sites at both local (lease) and regional (bay) scales.

-The information we collect will be used to calibrate and validate a biogeochemical model which CSIRO is developing for Storm Bay.
+The information collected as part of this project will be used to calibrate and validate a biogeochemical model which CSIRO is developing for Storm Bay.

-This model will be used by both the regulators and the industry to predict the effect of different salmon farming inputs on the surrounding habitats, under varying conditions and with different management scenarios.
+This model will be used by both regulators and industry to predict the effects of different salmon farming inputs on surrounding habitats, under varying conditions and with different management scenarios.

 Learn More:

-EPA Tasmania is responsible for the environmental regulation of the Salmon industry.
+EPA Tasmania is responsible for the environmental regulation of the salmon industry.
 All farms must hold an environmental licence to operate.
 This sets out the environmental conditions and standards, including their monitoring and reporting requirements.
-Licences can be found on LISTmap.
+The location of marine aquaculture leases and licences in Tasmania can be viewed on Tasmania's Marine Atlas here (under 'Featured Maps', click on 'Aquaculture in Tasmania').

 Like most farming practices, aquaculture may introduce nutrients into the environment and this can have a significant impact on coastal marine systems.

-In Tasmania, biomass and nitrogen caps are used to manage excess discharge from fish feed, fish faeces and urine.
+In Tasmania, fish biomass and dissolved nitrogen caps are used to manage excess nutrient discharge from fish feed, fish faeces and urine.

 For example, in the D’Entrecasteaux Channel and Huon River Marine Farm Development Plan area, the EPA allocates a limit on how much dissolved nitrogen salmon aquaculture companies are allowed to input to the environment.
 This is based on the known nitrogen content of feed and the amount released as fish faeces and urine.

-Environmental monitoring detects any adverse effect on the environment both in proximity to individual farms and at the regional scale.
+Environmental monitoring detects any adverse effects on the environment both in proximity to individual farms and at a regional scale.

-All salmon farming sites in Tasmania are required to undertake regular visual monitoring of the seabed, both under and around the salmon pens and at the compliance sites 35 metres from the lease area.
+All salmon farming sites in Tasmania are required to undertake regular visual monitoring of the seabed, both under and around the salmon pens and at compliance sites 35 m from the lease area.

-Visual impacts monitoring is done with remotely-operated vehicles fitted with high definition cameras.
-This must show no significant visual, physico-chemical or biological impacts at or extending beyond 35m from the boundary of the lease area.
+Visual impacts monitoring is done with remotely operated vehicles fitted with high-definition cameras.
+This monitoring must show no significant visual, physico-chemical or biological impacts at or extending beyond 35 m from the boundary of the lease area.
 The visual assessment method was developed and validated by extensive research at IMAS in the early 2000s.

 Environmental surveys are triggered if significant visual impacts are detected, such as the presence of fish feed pellets, bacterial mats, gas bubbling and numerous opportunistic polychaetes on the sediment surface.
 These surveys are conducted at points further away to assess impact.

-IMAS continues to play a lead role in developing and validating monitoring methods, such as the Rapid Visual Assessment method discussed above, and new methods for monitoring the condition of deep reef and seagrass habitats in Storm Bay (see below).
+IMAS continues to play a lead role in developing and validating monitoring methods, such as the Rapid Visual Assessment method, and new methods for monitoring the condition of deep reef and seagrass habitats in Storm Bay (see above).

 When new marine farming zones are proposed, an initial zone assessment must be conducted.
 These detailed descriptions of seabed habitats ensure no spatial overlap exists with sensitive habitats like reefs.

-This data feeds into a seabed habitat map of Tasmania*, which is used in assessing proposed marine farming zones in Tasmania.
-The maps specifically created for zone assessments include a local spatial buffer around the proposed zone, to ensure seabed habitat is mapped in the zone’s immediate vicinity.
+This data feeds into a seabed habitat map of Tasmania*, which is used in assessing proposed marine farming zones.
+The maps specifically created for zone assessments include a local spatial buffer around the proposed zone, to ensure seabed habitat is also mapped in the zone’s immediate vicinity.

-IMAS is currently conducting a bay-wide mapping exercise in Storm Bay, to fully describe and map seabed habitats.
+IMAS recently conducted a bay-wide mapping exercise in Storm Bay, to fully describe and map its seabed habitats.
 This updates and extends the coverage of Seamap Tasmania in the region.

 Ongoing research is examining the diversity of seabed habitats in Storm Bay, sediment dynamics in this high-energy environment, and the distribution of habitats in relation to the existing marine leases and associated monitoring efforts.

-During their feeding cycle, salmon release dissolved inorganic and organic nutrients into the water, which is dispersed by water currents.
+During their feeding cycle, salmon release dissolved inorganic and organic nutrients into the water, which are dispersed by water currents.

 Dissolved salmon waste is mainly ammonia, which rapidly transforms into ammonium or nitrate.
 Both of these active biological compounds transform as they cycle through the ecosystem, with ammonium quickly taken up by algae.